mediatis/formrelay/README.md

 endpoints like e.g. e-mail, data storage as CSV, connection of external services like Salesforce, Pardot ....

 Often you want to process data from forms on your own website in different ways.
-FormRealy offers the basis to address different services.
+FormRelay offers the basis to address different services.
 Complex logics can be configured when which endpoint is used.

 ## Features
 * Extend the plugin with your own code